radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

   state     #  commit        author    updated pending   1  Sewing seeds  janedoe   2019-03-04T21:23:34Z

-*Note: the author comes from your local .gitconfig.*
+*Note 1: The author comes from your local .gitconfig.*
+*Note 2: It may take a minute or so until you see your own patch.*

 As long as our garden is the correct dimensions, it shouldn't take long for our proposed patch to be accepted and then we'll be able to see our garden on the map at https://radicle.xyz/garden.
 Also if you check out master, ``$ git checkout master``, and pull in the latest changes, ``$ git pull origin master``, you should see your garden file there as well.